phortx/riven/doc/chapters/2-setup/1-prerequisites.md

 $ ruby -v
 ```

-If so, we're ready to install Riven!
+If so, we're ready to install Riven in the next chapter!